 Course Fees & Equipment:

-The course fees for our 2019 Arctic Diploma Course will be £8000 per student + a £1000 Equipment Damage Waiver
+The course fees for our 2019 Arctic Diploma Course will be £5500 per student (The same as our Scottish Diploma)

 As part of your course fees we will supply you with: